- Research Grants

 The Initiative provides grants to SCU faculty members to conduct research on environmental justice, especially involving a community-based approach.

-The application due date for our next round of grants will be in January 2025.
-For reference, see our April 2024 request for proposals.
+The application due date for our next round of grants is January 31, 2025.
+See our request for proposals.

 - Research Grants Awarded